lukepenick/Elastic_compose_files/README.md

 </code>
 After this completes open the docker-compose.yml file and edit line 57 to mirrior the kibana password from the txt file

-# 3:Take docker down and back up:
+# 3:Take docker down:
-In powershell
+In the powershell window you have open
 <code class ="sh">
  docker-compose down